 The ART of Engaging Holy Scripture Bible Study Groups

-TAEHS’ teaches a method of engaging the Scriptures through reading and study, conversational prayer and silent prayer, and group sharing.
-This dynamic method of studying the Scriptures gently leads us to experience the presence of the Holy Spirit.
+TAEHS teaches a method of engaging the Scriptures through reading and study, conversational prayer and silent prayer, and group sharing.
+This dynamic method of engaging the Scriptures gently leads us to experience the presence of the Holy Spirit.
 The experiential focus makes all the difference: we become awakened to the presence of the Holy Spirit in the Scriptures, in our own selves, and in our sisters and brothers.
 As our ability to experience the Spirit’s presence is refined, the method continues to nurture us in an ever-deepening relationship with the Holy Spirit.
-At the same time, we are learning the Bible and retaining what we learn.
-The small group context offers the opportunity for meaningful friendships to develop within our larger Christian faith community—and for having fun!
+At the same time, we are learning the Bible and, because of the experiential focus, tend to retain more of what we learn.
+The small group context offers the opportunity for meaningful faith-based friendships to develop within our larger Christian faith community—and for having fun!

 For more information about joining a taehs small group, please contact our taehs facilitator, Ann Hott by clicking here